OWASP/www-policy/procedures/chapter_processes.md

    * File - attach a copy of resume from NFRSD ticket.
 * Send out a Welcome letter in email to leaders.
 * Resolve and Close the JIRA ticket.
-**SLA Response to all JIRA tickets requests is 144 working hours; pauses when ticket is set to "Waiting for Customer Response"**
+**SLA for first response is 72 hours and 144 working hours to complete; pauses when ticket is set to "Waiting for Customer Response"**

-**Issues with current policies that are blockers, risks, or issues:**
+**Issues:**
  * Delay in Chapter policy, Chapter Handbook, Leadership policy
  * leadership@owasp.org Google group is not current leaders
  * Google Admin email validation scrub to suspend owasp.org email addresses for individuals that are not members or leaders.
-* Issues - JIRA ticket should reconfigured to create individual workflows for clarity.
+ * JIRA ticket should reconfigured to create individual workflows for clarity.
 Membership, Chapters, Projects, Corporate Members & Sponsors, Events, Marketing and Other

 ## Add/Change Chapter Leadership Process
  Relevant Policy: [Chapter Policy](https://owasp.org/www-policy/operational/chapters) and [Leaders Policy](https://owasp.org/www-policy/operational/leader)